SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 The project is being developed progressively through the **AnalystLab Africa Experience Lab**.
 The work has progressed from business and data understanding to data preparation, exploratory analysis, baseline modelling, error analysis, cross-track integration, feature refinement, model comparison, testing, re-testing and validation.

-> **Project status: Week 7 - Data Science Testing, Refinement, Cross-Track Validation and Re-testing completed.**
+> **Project status: Week 8 - Data Science Final Integration, Reproducibility Review, Documentation and Project Showcase completed.**

 The project is an educational data science exercise and is **not a production healthcare prediction system**.